Conductivity of concentrated salt solutions: Abstract

 \section{Abstract}

 The conductivity of concentrated salt solutions has posed a real puzzle for theories of electrolytes.
-Despite a quantitative understanding of dilute solutions, an analytical theory for concentrated ones remains a challenge almost a century, although a number of parameters and effects incorporated into theories increases with time.
-Here we show that the conductivity of univalent salt solutions can be perfectly interpreted using a simple model that relies on a modified mean-field description of electrostatic effects and on a classical approach to calculating colloid electrophoresis.
-We derive a compact equation, which predicts that the ratio of conductivity at a finite concentration to that at an infinite dilution is the same for all salt, if it is plotted against a product of the harmonic mean of ion hydrodynamic radii and the square root of concentration.
+Despite a quantitative understanding of dilute solutions, an analytical theory for concentrated ones remains a challenge for almost a century, although a number of parameters and effects incorporated into theories increases with time.
+Here we show that the conductivity of univalent salt solutions can be perfectly interpreted using a simplest model that relies on a modified mean-field description of electrostatic interactions and on a classical approach to calculating colloid electrophoresis.
+We derive a compact equation, which predicts that the ratio of conductivity to that at an infinite dilution is the same for all salt and depends only on a product of the harmonic mean of ion hydrodynamic radii and the square root of concentration.
 Our equation fits very well the data for inorganic salts (up to a few mol/l), although at a very high dilution the relaxation correction seems necessary.